mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "Close your eyes for a moment, and then open them slowly."

 She did as the observer instructed, closing her eyes for longer than she had the patience for, then opened them again.
 A tiny string of five dots as bright as Ara punctuated the thin yellow-orange of the horizon sky.
-Jesse swapped out lenses to the highest magnification he had and adjusted the dials ever so delicately to find the dots again.
+Jathi swapped out lenses to the highest magnification he had and adjusted the dials ever so delicately to find the dots again.
 They were still faint, being so close to the horizon, but they had some speed to them and they were rising quickly.

 "What are they?" she asked with new urgency.